JNavith/tailwindcss-theme-variants/README.md

 ## Using both selectors and media queries
 ⚠️ If you use both selectors and media queries to activate themes, then **make sure that each specified class is specified as an *all or nothing* approach**.
 For instance, if you have `winter` and `summer` themes and want to add the `winter:bg-teal-100` class, then you also need to add the `summer:bg-orange-200` class.
 If you don't do this, then it will look like the values from an theme that's *supposed* to be inactive are "leaking" into the active theme.

 **Every feature previously discussed will still work as you'd expect**, even when you decide to also add selectors or media queries to theme control.
 When both selectors and media queries are in use, **selectors will always take priority over media queries**.
-This allows the flexibility of *defaulting* to media queries while still being able to override with JavaScript-controlled selectors (like classes and data attributes)!
+This allows the flexibility of *defaulting* to media queries and *overriding* with JavaScript!

 For example, see this plugin call:
 ```js